What We Offer

 At Westside Behavior Therapy, we use Applied Behavior Analysis (ABA) to affect a desired change in a child’s behavior.

-Depending on the focus, our behavior analysts will begin with your child one-on-one in our highly-structured, center environment with the goal of moving toward a less-structured center environment.
+Depending on the focus, our behavior analysts will begin one-on-one with your child in a highly-structured clinical environment with the goal of moving toward a less-structured clinical environment.

-Continually researched, applied, and improved over the last three decades, ABA therapy is the most successful strategy for teaching children with disabilities, promoted by the Center for Disease Control and endorsed by the U.S. Surgeon General.
-(1999).
-By way of our own experience, as well as the literature, we have learned that it is also a very effective way to modify behavioral responses in children with emotional and/or developmental challenges.
+Continually researched, applied, and improved over the last three decades, promoted by the Center for Disease Control and endorsed by the U.S. Surgeon General.
+(1999), ABA therapy is the most successful strategy for teaching children with disabilities.
+Our professional experience, current literature, and the newest research has confirmed that our methods and practices are a very effective way to modify behavioral responses in children with emotional and/or developmental challenges.

-When your child is diagnosed with a developmental disability, it can be incredibly overwhelming and at times shocking.
+When your child is diagnosed with a developmental disability, it can be very overwhelming.
 As a parent, or a family member living with someone who’s been recently diagnosed with Autism Spectrum Disorder (ASD), you face daily challenges that don’t impact other families.
-You probably face more demands on your time, energy and even finances than other people do.
-You may not even know where to turn for help.
-Westside Behavior Therapy can help you get started on your journey toward hope.
-We’ve put together this guide to outline some of the first steps you should take.
+You may face more demands on your time, energy and even finances than other families do.
+You may not know where to turn for support.
+Westside Behavior Therapy can help you get started on your journey.
+We’ve put together this guide to outline some of the first steps you can take.

-- Of foremost importance, it’s crucial to pursue needs-based care.
+- Most importantly, it’s crucial to pursue needs-based care.
 The needs of the child are very important, but the needs of the caregivers and family must also be considered.

 - To obtain the best care, seek Applied Behavior Analysis (ABA) therapy with a Board Certified Behavior Analyst (BCBA).
 Applied Behavior Analysis (ABA) therapy uses the well-established principles of learning to decrease negative behaviors and increase communication and life skills.
 This treatment is a research-based intervention for helping children and adolescents with autism and other developmental disabilities.
 The emphasis is on proven outcomes.